Implant Exchange Surgery in Granite Bay

 What complications can revision surgery treat?

-Dr. Clark can perform breast revision surgery to remove and replace breast implants, excise problematic scar tissue, or revise the shape and location of the implant pocket to correct a problem and improve upon your current augmentation results.
+Our plastic surgeons can perform breast revision surgery to remove and replace breast implants, excise problematic scar tissue, or revise the shape and location of the implant pocket to correct a problem and improve upon your current augmentation results.

 - Capsular contracture.
 Thickened scar tissue that contracts around the implant, skewing breast shape and resulting in a hard, sometimes painful breast.